Consecrating female bishops in the Church of England

 2008-JUL: Meeting of women bishops:

-Eighteen women bishops gathered near Oxford for a two-day meeting prior to
+Eighteen women bishops from other provinces in the Anglican Communion gathered near Oxford for a two-day meeting prior to

 attending the Lambeth Conference of Bishops that is held every ten years.